 - You will need salary information from payroll to enter personnel costs for the month

-- Are there supervisor approvals for time allocations that need to be submitted?
+- Finally, are there supervisor approvals for time allocations that need to be submitted?

 Our goal for each month-end close is to have the “books” audit ready.
 Establishing a checklist that follows the “prepared by client” (PBC) list provided by your auditor is a good first step in determining what should be completed at the end of each month.
-If you complete the PBC schedules regularly at month-end, you can be assured that your financial statements prepared monthly are consistent with what the auditors will prepare at the end of your fiscal year.
+Preparing the PBC schedules regularly at month-end can help to make sure your financial statements prepared monthly are consistent with what the auditors will need at the end of your fiscal year.

-By implementing some of these procedural “fixes” to the lessons we’ve learned from our accounting clients, you should be on the right track.
-Check back next month as we talk in more detail how to best be prepared for the auditor with an article on reconciliations.
+By implementing some of these procedural “fixes” to the lessons we’ve learned from our nonprofit accounting clients, you should be on the right track.
+For more articles on how to avoid financial pitfalls, click here.